“Pray for me, that the message may be given to me when I open my mouth to make known with boldness the mystery of the Gospel” (Ephesians 6:19).

 The Lord Jesus said of Himself, “I am gentle and lowly in heart” (Matthew 11:29).
 People noticed how He was “moved with compassion” (Matthew 9:36).
 We should pray that we will be like Him, and of course that our pastors will also.

 Ten.
-That God will give the pastor a corps of great advisors and several key mentors.
+That God will give the pastor a corps of great advisors and a number of key mentors.

 Every pastor needs reliable and trustworthy advisors as well as a few veteran mentors whom he can call on.
 Pray God will provide these.